 Before you roll your eyes, fidget spinners help some kids zone in, but we know they can also distract others.
-One reward could be either gifting a fidget spinner or allowing students to use fidget spinner during certain times in class.
+You might consider either gifting a fidget spinner or allowing students to use a fidget spinner during certain times in class.

 14. No homework for a night

 Don’t assign homework for a night — no explanation needed 🙂

 15. Treasure box

 Fill a box with small goodies like shaped erasers, stickers, funky pencils, notebooks, and small toys, and let your kiddos pick their own reward.

 We know, reward-based sticker charts may not be your thing.
 But these simple tools have survived the ages.
 You can find smelly or hologram stickers for a simple and quick PBIS reward.
 We’re hoping the gesture alone will make the good behavior stick!

 17. Lunch vote